JetBrains/kotlin-web-site/docs/reference/multi-declarations.md

 type: doc
 layout: reference
 category: "Other"
-title: "Multi-Declarations"
+title: "Destructuring Declarations"
 ---

-# Multi-Declarations
+# Destructuring Declarations

-Sometimes it is convenient to _decompose_ an object into a number of variables, for example:
+Sometimes it is convenient to _destructure_ an object into a number of variables, for example:

 ``` kotlin
 val (name, age) = person
 ```

-This syntax is called a _multi-declaration_.
-A multi-declaration creates multiple variables at once.
+This syntax is called a _destructuring declaration_.
+A destructuring declaration creates multiple variables at once.
 We have declared two new variables: `name` and `age`, and can use them independently:

 ``` kotlin